 - In the next window, specify which parts of the bundle you want to install.

-Note: The “Campus Solutions” bundle does not include Aqwa, LS-DYNA or Sherlock.
+Note: CMC Microsystems’ Ansys license bundle does not include programs optiSLang, GRANTA or Sherlock. .

 - Click Next when you have made your selections.

-- If you want to configure your third-party interface, you may do so in the next window.
-For these instructions, select the checkbox Skip all and configure later…, and click Next to continue, as shown in Figure 3.
+- If you want to configure your third-party interfaces, you may do so in the next window.
+For these instructions, select the checkbox Skip all and configure later, and click Next to continue, as shown in Figure 3.